cheerful/freckle-apidocs/content/v2/users.md

 The following Custom Error codes can be returned for this action:

 * **not_deactivated**: The user is not deactivated, and therefore cannot be reactivated.
+* **reached_user_limit**: the account has reached the maximum number of active users available for the current plan.
+The account owner will have to [upgrade their account](http://help.letsfreckle.com/article/69-upgrading-and-downgrading-your-account).

 ## Give a User Access to Projects